 Classical Languages at Trinity

-Greek and Latin have been taught in Trinity since its foundation just over 400 years ago, and Trinity is unique in having professorships in both Greek and Latin.
-To study Greek and Roman civilisation is to study the roots of western civilisation, the origins of our political and cultural institutions, and to understand how the classical past has profoundly affected ideas and values in the contemporary world.
+Greek and Latin have been taught in Trinity since its foundation more than 400 years ago, and Trinity is unique in having professorships in both Greek and Latin.
+To study Greek and Roman civilisation is to study the roots of western civilisation, the origins of our political and cultural institutions, and to understand how the classical past has profoundly affected ideas and values in the contemporary world-renowned.
 The Department of Classics has a world renowned reputation, and courses are taught by academics at the top of their fields.
 The course is taught through a mixture of lectures, practical classes and small-group seminars, which encourage lively discussion and the development of independent thinking.
 It is also possible to study abroad for a semester or a whole year.

 Graduate skills and career opportunities